-Black Crater Trail is a 7 mile out and back trail located near Sisters, OR that offers scenic views.
-The trail is only recommended for very experienced adventurers and primarily used for hiking.
+Black Crater Trail is a 7 mile moderately trafficked out and back trail located near Sisters, OR that offers scenic views and is only recommended for very experienced adventurers.
+The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail.

 Mostly trees and shade until the last 1/2 mile.
 Too steep to run down.
 Beautiful all around.